When Your Child’s Feet Turn Inward

 If you have any questions, please feel free to contact our offices located in Northwest Chicago, Southwest Chicago, and Wicker Park, Chicago, IL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Ingrown toenails can become painful if they are not treated properly.
-For more information about ingrown toenails, contact one of our podiatrists of Dr. Jeffrey J. Betman & Associates .
+For more information about treatment, contact one of our podiatrists of Dr. Jeffrey J. Betman & Associates .
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Connect With Us